vc0150/vc0150.github.io/_posts/2019-09-31-investment metrics collection.md

 ---
 layout: post
-title: Investment Metrics Collection
+title: Investment Performance Evaluation
 ---

-This post collects investment metrics I have learned over the year and I organize the metrics based on the framework presented by Marc Odo at Swan Global Investment: [New Risk Metrics for a New World](https://www.swanglobalinvestments.com/advisor/wp-content/uploads/2018/06/white-paper-new-risk-metrics-for-a-new-world-swan-global-investments.pdf).
-And a link to this Jupyter Notebook shows the implementations with Python.
+This post collects investment metrics I have learned over the years which I used to evaluate investment strategies.
+A link to this Jupyter Notebook shows the implementations with Python with NumPy and Pandas.

 ### Volatility Risk